-- The interest expense, net, that would have been incurred on the Partnership's July 2009 issuance of \$250 million of 111/4% senior secured notes due 2017, and the use of the \$237.4 million in net proceeds to repay outstanding borrowings.
-This adjustment increased pro forma interest expense, net, by \$12.3 million for the year ended December 31, 2009 in the unaudited condensed consolidated pro forma statements of operations. - The reversal of interest expense related to borrowings that would have been repaid with the net proceeds to the Partnership of \$103.5 million from the issuance and sale of 6,900,000 common units completed in August 2009.
-This adjustment reduced pro forma interest expense, net, by \$1.1 million for the year ended December 31, 2009 in the unaudited condensed consolidated pro forma statements of operations. - The reversal of interest expense related to borrowings that would have been repaid with the net proceeds to the Partnership of \$140.2 million from the issuance and sale of 6,325,000 common units completed in January 2010.
-This adjustment reduced pro forma interest expense, net, by \$0.1 million for the nine months ended September 30, 2010 and \$2.4 million
+- The interest expense, net, that would have been incurred on the Partnership's August 2010 issuance of \$250 million of 77/8% senior secured notes due 2018, and the use of the \$244 million in net proceeds to repay outstanding borrowings.
+This adjustment increased pro forma interest expense, net, by \$9.2 million for the nine months ended September 30, 2010 and \$15.6 million for the year ended December 31, 2009 in the unaudited condensed consolidated pro forma statements of operations. - The reversal of interest expense related to borrowings that would have been repaid with the net proceeds to the Partnership of \$181.4 million from the issuance and sale of 7,475,000 common units completed in August 2010.
+This adjustment reduced pro forma interest expense, net, by \$2.1 million for the nine months ended September 30, 2010 and \$3.1 million for the year ended December 31, 2009 in the unaudited condensed consolidated pro forma statements of operations. - The interest expense, net, related to increased borrowings under the Partnership's senior secured credit facility incurred in connection with the sale of our equity interests in Versado and Venice Operations: - The borrowings of \$244.7 million by the Partnership under its variable rate senior secured credit facility due July 2015 for the Versado transaction increased pro forma interest expense, net, by \$3.0 million for the nine months ended September 30, 2010 and \$4.2 million for the year ended December 31, 2009 in the unaudited condensed consolidated pro forma statements of operations; - The borrowings of \$175.6 million by the Partnership under its variable rate senior secured credit facility due July 2015 for the Venice Operations transaction increased pro forma interest expense, net, by \$2.5 million for the nine months ended September 30, 2010 and \$3.0 million for the year ended December 31, 2009 in the unaudited condensed consolidated pro forma statements of operations; - Pro forma interest expense under the Partnership's variable rate senior secured credit facility due July 2015 is calculated at an estimated annual rate of 1.9% for the nine months ended September 30, 2010, and 1.7% for the year ended December 31, 2009.
+These rates represent historical weighted average interest rates paid on the Partnership's existing variable rate senior secured revolving credit facility for the periods presented.
+A one-eighth percentage point change in the interest rate would change pro forma interest expense by \$0.3 million for the nine months ended September 30, 2010, and \$0.5 million for the year ended December 31, 2009.